OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Based on this guidance, with respect to the use of AstraZeneca/COVISHIELD COVID-19 vaccine for first doses, although Ontario has paused the administration of first doses of publicly funded AstraZeneca/COVISHIELD COVID-19 vaccines in Ontario pharmacies (Executive Officer Notice dated May 11, 2021), the administration of first doses of the AstraZeneca/COVISHIELD COVID-19 vaccine is not suspended for individuals with allergies to an mRNA vaccine.
 Therefore, pharmacy professionals may administer AstraZeneca/COVISHIELD COVID-19 vaccines as first doses to individuals who are 18 years of age or older at the time of vaccination and who have a confirmed allergy to components of the mRNA vaccines, if the individual has been assessed by an allergist/immunologist and the pharmacy has received a completed COVID-19 Vaccination: Allergy Form along with a vaccine administration care plan that has been completed by the allergist/immunologist which must include the types of parameters the pharmacy should meet to provide safe vaccination administration prior to administrating the COVISHIELD/AstraZeneca vaccine.
 If in the professional opinion of the pharmacy professional who is performing the clinical assessment the pharmacy can meet the needs of the patient as outlined by the vaccine administration care plan, then they can proceed with administration of the AstraZeneca/COVISHIELD COVID-19 vaccine.
 Pharmacies must keep all completed forms and accompanying documentation with the patient’s file for documentation purposes.
 Pharmacy professionals who have patients who need to be assessed by an allergist/immunologist should be referred to their primary care provider or local public health unit (PHU) who can refer them to an allergist/immunologist who is specifically seeing patients with reactions to the COVID-19 vaccines.

 As of June 14, 2021, the Ontario government, in consultation with the Chief Medical Officer of Health and other health experts, including the Ontario Science Advisory Table, announced that they are further accelerating the second dose interval for individuals who received their first dose of an AstraZeneca COVID-19 vaccine to eight weeks, with informed consent, from the previous guidance of 12 weeks.
 This decision was based on emerging clinical evidence about the administration of two doses of different vaccines, as supported by the National Advisory Committee on Immunization (NACI).
 Evidence from multiple studies indicates that mixing of COVID-19 vaccines (receiving an mRNA vaccine after an AstraZeneca vaccine) at dosing intervals between eight and 12 weeks is safe and demonstrates a beneficial immune response.
 However, there is evidence that a longer interval between two doses of the AstraZeneca vaccine (such as a 12-week interval) provides higher protection.
+For more information including additional decision-making support, please refer to the COVID-19 Vaccine Information for Individuals who received a first dose of the AstraZeneca/COVISHIELD COVID-19 vaccine.
 Please note that individuals with certain health conditions as documented in a letter from a health care provider, may receive their second dose as early as 4 weeks.
 For more information about second dose eligibility, please refer to the COVID-19 Vaccine Series Second Dose Eligibility Quick Reference.

 - Individuals who received a first dose of an mRNA vaccine (Pfizer-BioNTech, Moderna) should be offered the same mRNA product for their second dose.
 If the same product is not readily available, or the product used for the first dose is unknown, another mRNA vaccine is considered interchangeable and should be used to complete the series.